Wycombe Arts Centre is....

 - Engaging visitors, customers, staff and volunteers .

 - Fundraising including via sponsorships and outside grants (e.g. Arts Council).

 - Maintaining the buildings, grounds and services to a high standard.

 Think you can you help?
 We’d love to hear from you!

 High Wycombe is a market town in Buckinghamshire, halfway between London and Oxford.
 Nestled alongside the River Wye in The Chiltern Hills — an Area of Outstanding Natural Beauty — its semi-rural surroundings have inspired a rich history of skilled workers and talented makers.

-The skilled workers and craftspeople are still around today — we just have different industries driving us forward.
-We’re very much aware of our rich heritage of award-winning artists and pop cultural icons, and we’re proud to showcase some of the newest and freshest talent that High Wycombe has to offer.
+We’re very aware of our rich heritage of award-winning artists and pop cultural icons, and we’re proud to showcase some of the newest and freshest talent that High Wycombe has to offer.